Dtanguy/WiPi-Wizard/README.md

 # WiPi-Wizard

 WiPi-Wizard is a Raspberry Pi project that allows you to set up a Wi-Fi hotspot when no known Wi-Fi networks are available.
-The hotspot allows users to connect to a web page where they can select a new Wi-Fi network and provide the passphrase for connection.
+The hotspot allows you to choose new Wi-Fi network and provide the passphrase for connection.

 ## Features